HHallb/pyPFC/README.md

 ---
 #### Q: The solid crystal phase fails to stabilize and/or appears to "melt" away.
-**A:** This is most likely due to `domain_size` not being set correctly to accommodate the current lattice peridicity.
+**A:** This is most likely due to `domain_size` not being set correctly to accommodate the current lattice periodicity.

 ---